symful/customloader/README.md

 # CustomLoader

-A Deno custom loader for supporting importing other files those are not import-able for the sake of types. <br/> For parsing HTML, it uses [Deno DOM](https://deno.land/x/deno_dom@v0.1.36-alpha)<br/> For parsing CSS, it uses [NPM/CSS](https://esm.sh/css@3.0.0)<br/>
+A Deno custom loader for supporting importing other files those are not import-able, for the sake of types. <br/> For parsing HTML, it uses [Deno DOM](https://deno.land/x/deno_dom@v0.1.36-alpha)<br/> For parsing CSS, it uses [NPM/CSS](https://esm.sh/css@3.0.0)<br/>